-When soon after they drove away with blue lights blinking, he somehow doubted he would have such luck.
+When they drove away with blue lights blinking, he doubted he would have such luck.

-Unless he had unknowingly broken the law in some other way, that only left one case open—which he sure hoped wasn’t a ‘a case’: his secret night of infidelity half a year ago with a young Mexican woman.
-He and his wife had been on a much-needed vacation, and although it had started off well it soon hit an all-time low, with the standard arsenal of accusations and bickerings entering what was supposed to be a ‘new beginning.’
-It had ended in a heated argument resulting in her going some place she just had to see, and him . . . well, going pub crawling.
+Unless he had unknowingly broken the law in some other way, that only left one case open—which he sure hoped wasn’t ‘a case’: his secret night of infidelity half a year ago with a young Mexican woman.
+He and his wife had been on a much-needed vacation, and although it had started off well it soon hit an all-time low, with the standard arsenal of accusations and bickering entering what was supposed to be a ‘new beginning.’
+It had ended in a heated argument resulting in her going someplace she just had to see, and him…well, going pub crawling.

 At this thought he almost laughed (something which would have startled the silent men around him in the car)—the idea of him going pub crawling, at his age.
 Ridiculous.
 It was—what?—twenty years ago he’d last gone pub crawling.
 Even then he hadn’t been very good at it.
 But of course it was destined to go wrong.